-- 1 The Trend screen logs the actual process values of Supply Flow (Flow), Supply Temperature (S-Temp), Return Temperature (R-Temp), and Return Conductivity (Cond).
+• The Trend screen logs the actual process values of Supply Flow (Flow), Supply Temperature (S-Temp), Return Temperature (R-Temp), and Return Conductivity (Cond).
 These data points are sampled every second and plotted on the same graph for wash monitoring.
-This graph will display up to 8 minutes (480 seconds or t-480) of data. - 2 The History screen logs the actual process values of Conductivity (Cond), Supply Flow (Flow), Supply Temperature (S-Temp) and Return Temperature (R-Temp).
-These data points are sampled every eight seconds allowing for monitoring a longer time frame such as a complete wash cycle.
+This graph will display up to 8 minutes (480 seconds or t-480) of data.

+2 The History screen logs the actual process valves of Supply Flow, Supply Temperature, Return Temperature, and Return Conductivity exactly as the Trend screen does.
+The difference is the data points are sampled every eight seconds allowing for monitoring a longer time frame such as a complete wash cycle.
 This graph will display up to 1 hour (3600 seconds or t-3600) of data.
+Both the History and Trend screens are limited to 500 data points.